Flinders Island (South Australia): Conservation

 In 2020 the owners signed an agreement with the Government of South Australia which places a conservation agreement over 3,400 ha, which is most of the island.
 The feral cats, black rats and mice, which threaten the bird life, need to be eradicated, and threatened animals will be introduced.
 The three-year Flinders Island Safe Haven Project received A$1.67 million through the Federal Government's Environment Restoration Fund, and A$1 million from the Government of South Australia to co-manage the establishment of the project with the Woolford family.

+In early 2025 Federal Government funding was increased to A$3.8 million, with the aim of eradicating feral cats, black rats and mice by the end of 2025, with reintroductions of native species to take place one year after the island is declared as being pest-free.

 Mining exploration

 The island has been subject to diamond exploration following the discovery of a wide range of kimberlite indicator minerals there, which was continuing as of 2019.